1aquemini/cardZapp/README.md

    right free card database.
 2. **Take or upload a photo.** OCR runs on-device via Tesseract.js — no image is uploaded anywhere.
-3. **Confirm the identification.** The app suggests matches from a free public card database (Scryfall for Magic, pokemontcg.io for Pokémon, YGOPRODeck for Yu-Gi-Oh), but **nothing is logged automatically.** You pick the right match or type it in yourself.
+3. **Confirm the identification.** As you type, matches appear live from a free public card database (Scryfall for Magic, pokemontcg.io for Pokémon, YGOPRODeck for Yu-Gi-Oh) — no need to finish typing or tap search first.
+Each match shows a thumbnail so you're confirming by sight, not just text. **Nothing is logged automatically** — you pick the right match or type it in yourself.
+Selecting a match also populates the Set field with real matching sets to choose from.
 4. **Print type is always a manual choice** — Normal / Foil / Holo /
    Reverse Holo / 1st Edition / Promo.
 Foil can't be reliably detected from a flat photo, and foil/normal prices differ substantially, so this is never inferred for you.
 5. **Condition** is a self-assessed estimate against the tiers in [`docs/GRADING_REFERENCE.md`](docs/GRADING_REFERENCE.md) — always a photo-based estimate, never a certified grade.
+If the card is professionally graded (PSA/BGS/CGC/etc.), there's a separate optional field for that instead of forcing it into the raw-condition scale.
 6. **Pricing** is link-out only: buttons open pre-filled searches on TCGplayer, eBay sold listings, and StarCityGames.
 Nothing is auto-fetched or auto-refreshed — you look, you decide the value.